azhurb/RoboND-DeepLearning-Project/writeup.md

 ### 1x1 Convolution

 The output of a convolutional layer is a 4-dimensional tensor.
 But if we want to use fully connected layer we need to flatten it into a 2-dimensional tensor.
-This leads to a loss of spatial information, because no information about the location of the pixels is preserved.
+This leads to a loss of spatial information because no information about the location of the pixels is preserved.
 We can avoid that by using 1x1 convolution.

 ### Decoder